RaikarPriyanka/Assignments/README.txt

-This contains the html files for html asssignments.
+This contains the html files.